 Free time was given to do homework and to take part in meditation activities—colouring, painting with acrylics, listening to music, journaling, sketching, reading and doing puzzles.

 We borrowed a labyrinth from the Diocese and spent an hour in the evening walking the labyrinth, ending with Compline.

 Waking up Sunday morning and remembering to be silent was a challenge.
 There was a penalty if you spoke: 50 cents a word.
 Each person was given five free words.
 The penalty applied after that, with all funds going to PWRDF.

 We all donned our black tee shirts and after breakfast went to the 10:00 a.m. service.

 After church the hospitality group put on a luncheon for us and the whole room counted us down beginning 10 seconds before noon.

 High school students accumulated 24 volunteer hours provided they collected at least $100 in sponsors to show their commitment.
 Everyone loved the challenge.
 Could you stay silent for 24 hours for a cause?

-Donna is a licensed lay worker and serves as the Youth, Children, and Family Ministry Coordinator at St. John’s, Ancaster.
+Donna Ellis heads the Youth, Children and Family Ministry at St. John’s Ancaster.